-Table 2 SWT technical data and power curve, [8]
+SWT technical data and power curve [10]

-The prices of the turbines are given in the same table, expressed in euros per kW [EUR/kW] and in euros.
+The prices of the turbines are given in the same table, expressed in euros per kW ([EUR/kW) and in euros.
 The net price of the turbines includes purchase cost and installation cost.
-Under installation cost the following cost are considered: building/foundation material cost; installation cost-crane rental, purchase of the equipment's used by the installation team; engineering cost-feasibility study; land purchase cost-circular area of the same radius is assumed necessary; grid connection cost, i.e. cables, power unit and control system and license fees, [8].
-The net price does not include transport and external installations including the inverter, foundation, cable connection from the power plant to the network, transformer station, etc. For easier comparison, installation cost per kW for each SWT model are given in Figure 4.
-From this data, the third type of SWT model is cheapest (2.764 [EUR/kW]) and the first type which is VAWT is the most expensive, with 3.561 [EUR/kW].
+Under installation cost the following cost are considered: building/foundation material cost; installation cost-crane rental, purchase of the equipment's used by the installation team; engineering cost-feasibility study; land purchase cost-circular area of the same radius is assumed necessary; grid connection cost, i.e. cables, power unit and control system and license fees [11].
+From this data, we can see that the third type of SWT model is the cheapest (2.764 EUR/kW) and the first type which is VAWT is the most expensive, with 3.561 EUR/kW (Figure 4).